What does Python Full Stack Developer do?

 14. Explain the difference between `append()` and `extend()` in a list.

-15. How do you handle exceptions in Python?
+15. How will you handle exceptions in Python?

-Exceptions in Python are handled using try, except, else, and finally blocks
+In Python, errors are managed using a combination of try, except, else, and finally blocks.

 Example: